sergmain/metaheuristic-docs/p/concept-architecture-roadmap.md

 - [Roadmap](#roadmap)

 ## Concept
-Metaheuristic is an application for AI model's hyper-parameter optimization purpose.
+Metaheuristic is an application for an AI model's hyper-parameter optimization purpose.
+Each set of optimization is presented as Experiment.
+An Experiment consists of some Tasks.
+Tasks are created at Launchpad and distributed to Stations.
+For evaluating a performance of models, a metrics are collected and could be evaluated later.

 ## Architecture
 Metaheuristic has two main modules - Launchpad and Station